Jacob-CL/CTFNotes/Boxes/HTB_Puppy.md

 - Regular NMAP scan doesn't return anything - have to use `-Pn`  flag.  `-Pn: Treat all hosts as online -- skip host discovery`
 - Try specifying the domain when enumerating SMB/LDAP
 - A timeout could just be a VPN thing dude
+- windapsearch.py is super fussy about it's command syntax.
+It'll say 'invalid crednetials' if it's not happy with you and you're 90% confident you have the right perms